Which Exterior Renovation Adds the Most Value to a House?

 It’s important for homeowners to consider the return on investment when prioritizing exterior renovation projects.
 Does replacing windows add value?
 Yes, replacing worn out windows with vinyl ones does boost a home’s value, as long as the window installation is done the right way.
 When they sell, homeowners can recover as much as 71 percent of the upfront remodeling cost of new windows.

 Vinyl siding helps increase a home’s value by adding a fresh appearance, durability, low maintenance and energy efficiency.
 According to the 2019 Home Remodeling Impact Report, a vinyl siding upgrade will increase a home’s value by 63 percent of the project’s cost.
-Here are some vinyl siding tips to take into consideration.
+Learn to estimate house siding costs.

 Any type of replacement windows can add value to a home, including installing wood windows.
 Realtors estimate homeowners can recover 57 percent of what they spent (for example, if they spend $35,000, they’ll recover about $20,000) when it comes times to sell the home.